 For information on applicable hazardous waste regulations, call DHEC’s Division of Compliance and Enforcement at 803-898-0456.

 Buying ‘Greener’ Computers

-The Electronic Product Environmental Assessment Tool (EPEAT) is a system to help evaluate, compare and select desktop computers, notebooks and monitors based on their environmental attributes.
-Currently, more than 2,000 computers and monitors are listed with more being added regularly.
-The system will be expanded to include additional electronic products (e.g., printers and televisions) in the future.
+The Electronic Product Environmental Assessment Tool (EPEAT) is a system to help evaluate, compare and select desktop computers, notebooks, monitors, printers, televisions and other electronic equipment based on their environmental attributes.

 EPEAT evaluates electronic products in relation to 51 environmental criteria – 23 required criteria and 28 optional criteria.
 Products are ranked according to three tiers of environmental performance – Bronze, Silver and Gold.
 All registered products must meet the required criteria.
 Manufacturers may achieve a higher EPEAT rating for products by meeting the optional criteria.

 This Web page was last updated on September 3, 2013.